FahimF/SQLiteDB/README.md

 	let db = SQLiteDB.sharedInstance()
 ```

-* You can make an SQL query like this (the results are returned as an array of Dictionary objects):
+* You can make an SQL query like this (the results are returned as an array of SQLRow objects):
 ```swift
 	let data = db.query("SELECT * FROM customers WHERE name='John'")
 	let row = data[0]
 	let name = row.valueForKey("name")
 ```
-In the above, `db` is a reference to the shared SQLite database instance.
+In the above, `db` is a reference to the shared SQLite database instance and `SQLRow` is a class defined to model a data row in SQLiteDB.

 * You can execute an SQL command (INSERT, DELETE, UPDATE etc.) like this:
 ```swift